integrandio/lucidmq/nolan/README.md

 A directory containing all of the segments that make up the log.
 It is an append only data structure that supports random reads.

 ### Segment
 A sement is made up of 2 files that contain all of the data stored in our commitlog.
+These two files share the same name(except for the file extension) so nolan knows that they're the same segment.

+### Log
+The log file is the file that actually persists the commitlog input to disk.

+### Index
-A log file and and index file.
-The log file contains the actual data stored in the 'segment' while the index provides metadata about the offsets for fast lookups for each piece of data.
+The index is a a file that contains metadata about the offsets for fast lookups for each piece of data.
+This allows for data from the log file to have to be loaded into memory.
+Instead, entries from the index are loaded from the index files and allow for fast lookups.

 ### Cleaner
 The cleaner is a mechanism for cleaning up data that is no longer required.
-This requirement is based on the defined policy passed into the configuration.
+This requirement is based on the defined policy passed in as a configuration.

 ## Basic Usage